Calebs (Talking Dogs)

-The first "production model" Calebs entered service in 85 AT (2053 AD on the Old Earth calendar).
+The first "production model" Calebs were announced in 220 AT (2189 c.e. on the Old Earth calendar).
 Physically, these first Neo-Dogs appeared little different from the Shepherd, Doberman, and Labrador breeds from which they were derived (Neo-Dogs were then, and for a long time continued to be, large breeds exclusively).
 The main visible differences between the Calebs and ordinary canines were a larger, more rounded cranium and visible DNI ports (the latter were more discrete as technology advanced).
 Neo-Dogs also had smaller, flatter muzzles with more-mobile lips, and smaller, less-mobile ears.
 Every effort was made to preserve the dogs' formidable sensory abilities, particularly their sense of smell.
 However, designers inevitably had to make some compromises between cognition and sensory ability, given the limited bio and cybertech of the days and the limitations of the baseline-to-superbright human design teams.

 Though their hearing and sense of smell were vastly superior to those of baseline humans, and even still on par with most non-provolved Terragen mammals, Neo-Dogs' sensory capabilities still initially fell short of those in their unaltered canine cousins.
 Nearly everyone who worked with Neo-Dogs or saw them in action, however, maintained that the Neo-Dogs' improved reasoning and cognitive abilities, judgment, trainability, and communicative abilities, more than made up for this.

 All Calebs intended for use in police, military, or rescue work were equipped with specialized DNI which allowed the dog to relay its sensory impressions and thoughts unobtrusively and virtually instantly to their handlers, and to receive instructions in return.
 A specially-designated and conditioned handler was assigned to each Caleb, and was the only one the Neo-Dog could communicate with or receive orders from in this way.
 Training the canines to handle having the thoughts of a human in their own minds was the trickiest part, though many, including trainers and handlers of Neo-Dogs, claimed it was the dog who had it relatively easy.
 The bonding process of joining a particular Caleb to a particular human "host" (often euphemistically termed that Neo-Dog's "alpha"), who would be the Neo-Dog's handler thereafter, has been described not too inaccurately as deeper and more intimate in a mental sense than most Human marriages.
-If one member of a Human-Caleb pair was killed, (as often happened in the line of duty, particularly around the beginning of the 2nd century AT when the Homo Jihadi campaign was at its height), the surviving member, human or canine, suffered severe psychological trauma, especially if the DNI link was active at the time.
+If one member of a Human-Caleb pair was killed the surviving member, human or canine, suffered severe psychological trauma, especially if the DNI link was active at the time.
 Sometimes to the survivor was even forced into catatonia.
 In the case of Humans, the subject could be slowly, painfully rehabilitated and put back together by the appropriate psych techs.
 In the case of the Neo-Dog, however, the subject was generally terminated, painlessly and immediately if possible.
 This was another factor which placed the designers and users of Neo-Dogs on permanent bad terms with animal rights activists and most dog lovers.

 In addition to their DNI links, Neo-Dogs were given a modified larynx and palate and improved breath control so that they could produce human-like speech.
 The more difficult work of upgrading language and associative centers of the dogs' brains had already been done to increase trainability and DNI compatibility.
 Opinion is mixed as to just how effective the speech mods were.
 Neo-Dogs were able to produce human-like speech, but it had a ubiquitous "growling" quality and was deep-pitched even in smaller females.
 Neo-Dogs were also unable to shape their mouths properly to form the consonants B, M, P, and V. Humans needed to "train" themselves to become attuned to the Neo-Dogs' peculiar accent.